nasa/harmony-py/README.md

 > make lint

-Tests use `unittest` and can run with nose and generate test coverage which can be seen in HTML form in the `htmlcov` subdirectory.
+Run unit tests and test coverage.
+This will display terminal output and generate an HTML coverage report in the `htmlcov` directory.

 > make test

+For development, you may want to run the unit tests continuously as you update tests and the code-under-test:

+> make test-watch

 ## CI